Have you ever been woken from a deep and dreamless sleep with the urgent need to run to the toilet?

 - Disrupted sleep

-How is Nocturia diagnosed?
+How is nocturia diagnosed?

 During diagnosis, your doctor will ask you a number of questions to help determine the symptoms you are experiencing and any possible causes.
-You may also be asked to keep a bladder diary, recording the amount you drink and how often you urinate.

 Get your FREE bladder diary